luckman212/screencapture-nag-remover/README.md

 Download the latest [release][4] and place the script in your `$PATH` (I suggest `/usr/local/bin` if you're unsure).

-Then run the command from a Terminal.
+Then run the program from a shell (Full Disk Access is required, and the program will check to ensure FDA has been granted.
+If it hasn't, the relevant System Settings panel will be opened).

 With no arguments, it will iterate over any apps which have requested screencapture permissions and set the nag date for each to 100 years in the future.
 That _should_ prevent you from seeing the nag again.

 > **N.B.** _If [life expectancy][1] increases dramatically over the next few years, you might need to run the app again in a decade or two._ 😉